Captain James A. Lovell Federal Health Care Center

 Associate Director Inpatient Services, Navy Nurse Executive

 CAPT Kumaroo started her career as a civilian nurse at Orlando Regional Medical Center in the Emergency Department and Neurosurgery Trauma Ward in 1990.
-After receiving her undergraduate degree in Nursing from the University of Central Florida, she reported to Officer Indoctrination School at Newport, Rhode Island in 1993.
+She reported to Officer Indoctrination School at Newport, Rhode Island in 1993.

 Dr. Sarah V. Fouse |